fChristenson/bastion/readme.md

 ## Notes

 I was inspired by a great article on proper use of Secure shell (ssh).
-I decided to setup a local Bastion architecture.
+I decided to setup the Bastion architecture in the article locally.
-In this video we will cover what I learned.
+In this video I will cover what I learned.

 The article can be found [here](https://gravitational.com/blog/how-to-ssh-properly/).